 Pace: Moderate (Intense on Mindanao Ext.)

 The tour begins with an early departure from Manila to visit La Mesa Ecopark in nearby Quezon City.
-This site is particularly good for the endemic Ashy Thrush, and we will look for this and several other species including Golden-bellied Gerygone, Lowland White-eye, Philippine Pied-Fantail and if we are really lucky, Hooded or Blue-breasted Pittas.
-After a few hours birding here, we travel southeast to Mount Makiling, where there should be some time in the afternoon to search for grassland species like Barred Buttonquail, and the Luzon endemic, Spotted Buttonquail.
+This site is particularly good for the endemic Ashy Thrush, and we will look for this and several other species including an oddly-named parrot, the Guaiabero, Philippine Woodpecker, Philippine Pied-Fantail and if we are really lucky, Hooded or Blue-breasted Pittas.
+After a few hours birding there, we travel southeast to Mount Makiling, where there should be some time in the afternoon to search for grassland species like Barred Buttonquail, and the Luzon endemic, Spotted Buttonquail.
 We spend the next two nights in the nearby university town of Los Banos, famed for its natural hot springs.

 Some of the best-looking birds in the Philippines can be found on the flanks of this mountain that borders the chilled-out university at Makiling.
-Crazy-looking Scale-feathered and Red-crested Malkohas roam the forests, and Lowland White-eyes can be found right on campus.
+Crazy-looking Scale-feathered and Red-crested Malkohas roam the forests, and the beautiful endemic Spotted Kingfisher can often be found too.
 The extremely shy Luzon Bleeding-heart has been found here, although quiet streams around the mountain are more reliable for the endemic Indigo-banded Kingfisher.
 We should be able to do some owling here and will target Philippine Scops-Owl and Luzon Boobook.
 After a day birding the mountain and surrounding campus we will return to Los Banos for the night.

 We have a full day birding the forest-covered naval base at Subic, giving us time to search for more of Luzon’s lowland species like Rufous Coucal, Northern Sooty-Woodpecker, Yellow-breasted Fruit-Dove, and White-fronted Tit.
 We may also get our first taste of the endemic Philippine Creepers (a unique genus of uncertain familial affinities), as Stripe-sided Rhabdornis is regular in these lowland forests.